Could be caused by:

 ethercat rescan

-After ensuring that the encoder is correctly supplied, then verify the power consumption of the encoder and compare with the specified consumption.
-If the power consumption does not match, the encoder might be broken or a faulty cabling.
+After ensuring that the encoder is correctly supplied, verify the encoder’s power consumption and compare it with the specified value.
+If the consumption does not match, the encoder might be broken or the cabling might be faulty.

 Long cable lengths can affect both power supply levels and the serial data channels.